-On today, My 18th anniversary I want the world to know that in staying true to my truth, I will fight the good fight.
+On today, my 18th anniversary I want the world to know that in staying true to my troth, I will fight the good fight.
 There were sacrifices made so that I could live.
 Four of my siblings are not here to live and tell their stories, so I must.
 Millions of prayers were sent and answered on my behalf.
 Certain obstacles were allowed to position and prepare me.
 I never would have chosen this path of Chronic Illness.
 Who would?
-It can be said that as a result of my illnesses and periods of loss, along with all of the lessons that accompanied them, I have been blessed beyond measure.
+It can be said that as a result of my illnesses, periods of loss and all the lessons that accompanied them, I have been blessed beyond measure.
 What I perceived as my end was a new beginning.
 What I thought would break me subsequently made me stronger.
 The enemies that sought to kill, steal and destroy me led to the discovery of my light and metaphorically, my life.

 I am overjoyed and overwhelmed.
 My spirit feels as if it has been renewed even as I travel through a difficult season.
 It is the culmination of the maturation process.
 I am beyond grateful to have grown so much, humbled for the experience to live, love and share, excited yet uncomfortable with all that is yet to come.
 I often wear black and admittedly it’s my favorite color.
 It is beautiful, complimentary, makes a statement and it cannot be defined or reduced to one thing.
 That is the description of me.
 In addition, black depicts life, death and the journey in between.
 I am where purpose and privilege coalesce to form a heart that matters.

 Thank you to everyone who has traveled this path with me.
 If our time was short, there was a reason for our encounter.
 If our time has or will end, it was for a season.
 If you are here and will remain, you are a part of my lifetime.
 I am thankful for all of it.
 To my husband, my family, friends, my entire support system, warriors, survivors and followers, celebrate with me on this day!
 Be inspired that nothing is impossible.
 Happy 18th to me!!